 Chemical manufacturers or importers shall evaluate chemicals they produced or import to classify the chemicals in accordance with the revised Hazard Communication Standard.

 Effective June 1, 2015 - For each chemical, the chemical manufacturer or importer shall determine the hazard classes, and where appropriate, the category of each class that apply to the chemical being classified.
 This information will be placed in the Material Safety Data Sheet/Safety Data Sheet (MSDS/SDS) and on the product label.
 Grand Ledge Public Schools will rely on MSDS/SDSs obtained from product suppliers to determine which chemicals are classified as hazardous for employees.

 The Custodial Supervisor or Head Custodians will be responsible for seeing that all containers entering the workplace from a manufacturer, importer or distributer are properly labeled.
 If a container enters the workplace without proper labels, the Custodial Supervisor or Head Custodian shall contact and inform the Assistant Superintendent, or his designee.

 All labels shall be checked for:

-6. Name, address, & telephone number of the chemical manufacturer, importer, or other responsible party.
+- Name, Address and Telephone Number of the chemical manufacturer, importer or other responsbile party.

 Each employee shall be responsible for ensuring that all secondary containers used in their work area are labeled with the appropriate product identifier and provide employees with the specific information regarding the physical and health hazards of the hazardous chemical.